rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 }
 ```

-### Further adjustments to name resolution

-`use` statements are now crate-relative by default, meaning that they resolve from the "top" of the crate.
-The `super` and `self` can be used in paths to refer to parent modules and the current module, respectively.

 ### Foreign module changes

 Foreign modules (those declared `extern`) have been simplified to anonymous `extern` blocks, and all `extern` functions are now unsafe.
 This means that code like this in 0.5: